Introduction Biography Addresses Portraits

 (1 May 2010)

 BBC Mastermind Quiz: I took part in a round of this quiz on 13th November 2009, taking "The Birdcage books of Victor Canning" as my specialist subject.
 Click on the chair to see the questions that were set.
-(I only managed the first sixteen in the two minutes and scored 12 points.
+(I only managed the first fourteen in the two minutes and scored 12 points.
 See if you could have done better.)

 20 November 2009